-If you were diagnosed with diabetes, heart disease, or high blood pressure, chances are your health care provider has suggested that you take ongoing, regularly scheduled blood pressure readings with a home blood pressure monitor.
+If you were diagnosed with diabetes, heart disease, or high blood pressure, chances are your health care provider has suggested taking blood pressure at home, with regularly scheduled readings using a home blood pressure monitor.
 Yet how do you know that these readings are correct?
 And furthermore, what do those numbers even mean?

 - Normal: Below 120/80 mm Hg

 - Elevated: Systolic between 120-129 and diastolic below 80

 - Stage 1: Systolic between 130-139 or diastolic between 80-89

 - Stage 2: Systolic at least 140 or diastolic at least 90 mm Hg

 Hypertensive crisis: Systolic above 180 and/or diastolic above 120, with patients requiring an immediate change in medication if there are no other problems, or immediate hospitalization if there are any indications of damage to organs.

 To ensure your blood pressure readings are as precise as possible, Advanced Home Health Care, which provides home care and rehabilitation services in Burlington and the surrounding area trusts, offers the following seven tips for taking blood pressure at home:

 - Make certain to take the readings at the exact same time every day.

 - Take a few readings one minute apart and document all results for the highest level of accuracy.